 Making the NICU space your own

-You can bring things from home, use people’s gifts, or put up photos of yourselves and your baby’s siblings to make the space around your baby different from that of other babies.
+You can bring things from home, use people’s gifts, or put up photos of yourselves and your sick or premature baby’s siblings.
+This can make the space around your baby different from that of other babies.
 But keep in mind that too much clutter can make caring for your baby difficult.